Gary Powell (rugby union)

-Gary Powell (born 30 October 1979) is a rugby union player, currently with the Cardiff Blues.
+Gary Powell (born 30 October 1979) is a former rugby union player, with the Cardiff Blues.

 Rugby

 Powell joined Cardiff RFC in the summer of 1999 and had a successful season which included a call up to the Welsh Under 21 squad.
 Powell then moved to Richmond F.C., Leeds Tykes and Gloucester before returning to the Arms Park with Cardiff Blues in 2006.

 In 2010, Powell had to retire due to a long-standing Achilles injury.